d-i-e-S-e-L/portfolio_tracker/README.md

 # Stock Portfolio REST API

 Backend API for tracking stock market transactions, built with Java 21 and Spring Boot 3.
-The application implements a FIFO (First-In, First-Out) algorithm to calculate the average purchase price of stocks, accounting for partial position closures.
+The application implements a FIFO algorithm to calculate the average purchase price of stocks, accounting for partial position closures.

 ## Technologies